iudx/iudx-ui-server/README.md

 # iudx-ui-server
-This is the UI server for connecting to various IUDX entities like CAT, AUTH and RS made using using Vert.x, an event driven and non-blocking high performance reactive framework.
+This is the UI server for connecting to various IUDX entities like CAT, AUTH and RS made using Vert.x, an event driven and non-blocking high performance reactive framework.

 Quickstart
 ==========